pydantic/pydantic/docs/usage/types/secrets.md

+`SecretBytes`
+: bytes where the value is kept partially secret

+`SecretStr`
+: string where the value is kept partially secret

 You can use the `SecretStr` and the `SecretBytes` data types for storing sensitive information that you do not want to be visible in logging or tracebacks.